neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 We also extended the functionality of the sda-download service to support re-encryption of requested files.
-This allows users to get files that are encrypted with their own keypair instead of receiving just plain unencrypted files.
-To ensure the security of the archive secret key (that is, to avoid keeping it in the htsget service, which is available directly from the internet) we have implemented a small microservice (gRPC Server in the diagram) that recieves the encrypted header and a public key, re-encrypts the file, and sends it back to the user.
+This allows users to get files that are encrypted with their own keypair instead of receiving unencrypted files.
+To ensure the security of the archive secret key (that is, to avoid keeping it in the sda-download service, which is available directly from the internet) we have implemented a small microservice (gRPC Server in the diagram) that receives the encrypted header and a public key, re-encrypts the file, and sends it back to the sda-download.

  ```mermaid